thomaslienbacher/winapi-encryption/README.md

 The compiled binary name is `cngcrypt` as this is easier to remember and write.
 This program only works on Windows and can be compiled by using CMake.

+## WARNING: This is a toy project.
+It might be cryptographically insecure!
+Do NOT use in production!

 ### How to use
 `cngcrypt [FLAGS] <SECRET> <INPUT> <OUTPUT>`